pedro-schicchi/weather-forecasts/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU License](LICENSE).
 Feel free to modify and distribute this project in accordance with the terms of the license.